sschleemilch/slimline.nvim/README.md

 Therefore it supports every colorscheme by design and should look quite good with defaults.
 Of course you can tweak that however you want.

+> [!CAUTION]
+> Colorschemes that enabled transparent mode will not work since slimline uses
+> the background color as a foreground color for components.
+I did not find
+> a workaround yet

 ## Screenshots

 Here are some screenshots and their options changed